 Waking up refreshed after a good night’s sleep is one of the most invigorating feelings, you can do anything, you’re energized and looking forward to what the day has in store.
 Unfortunately, many suffer shoulder pain from sleeping and that joy sparked from a good night’s sleep is rarely felt.

 If you’re a side sleeper who experiences shoulder blade pain, then this article is for you.
-Let’s talk about the causes of your shoulder pain and what you can do tonight to feel better.
+Let’s talk about the causes of your shoulder pain, what you can do tonight to feel better and what to look for in a side sleeper mattress.
 Everyone can sleep soundly, especially those suffering shoulder pain at night.

 Some of the most common reasons for shoulder pain at night are;

 Shoulder blade pain can be most painful at night while lying still.
 During the day, you’re distracted by running errands, taking care of family, and working.
 You don’t have time to think about shoulder pain, perhaps now and then when you attempt to lift something heavy, you’ll feel a twinge of pain.
 At night there’s nothing to distract you.

 Side sleepers enjoy the most favorable sleep position for digestion problems, it eases snoring and acid reflux while aligning the spine.
 If you’re a side sleeper who is experiencing shoulder pain from sleeping, you’re probably tempted to blame your sleep position.